-From April 2017, new road tax tax rates will apply to all new cars.
-As that date draws ever closer, many motorists may be concerned about the incoming changes to road tax bands and how it will affect their pockets and their choice of car.
+From today (1 April 2017), new road tax tax rates will apply to all new cars.
+Many motorists may be concerned about the changes to road tax bands and how it will affect their pockets and their choice of car.

 The Band A threshold of 100 gCO2/km below which cars pay no Vehicle Excise Duty (VED) was first introduced in 2003.
 Back then, average new car emissions were 173 gCO2/km.
 However, average new car emissions have fallen to 125 gCO2/km, which means that an increasingly large number of ordinary cars now fall into the zero- or lower-rated VED bands.
 This also means that the government receives less tax.

 Under the new system, first-year payments will be introduced across all bands except for zero emission cars, which will pay £0.

 Those emitting more CO2 will pay more tax in the first year, but after that there will be a flat rate of £140 a year.
 There will also be a new supplement of £310 per year on cars costing more than £40,000.

 What are the new VED bands from April 2017?

 VED bands for cars registered from April 2017

 *cars over £40,000 pay £310 supplement for five years